The Eli and Edythe Broad Foundation

 Application Success Factors

 Strategic Alignment with Current Priorities: The foundation has shifted focus areas over time.
 From 1999-2019, they concentrated on K-12 education reform.
 Currently, their Los Angeles grantmaking focuses specifically on Skills for the New Economy, Pathways to Good Jobs, and Civic Partnerships.
-Organizations must align with current—not historical—priorities.
+Organisations must align with current—not historical—priorities.

 Geographic Focus on Los Angeles: Recent grants outside flagship institutions concentrate heavily on Los Angeles County, with specific attention to underserved communities in areas like Inglewood, Long Beach, and communities served by L.A.
 Unified School District.